 Your investigation, organized.

 Classified is a private, offline research notebook for independent investigators.
-Save videos from any platform — NASA downlink, livestream replays, independent analyst breakdowns.
+Save videos from any platform — NASA downlink, livestream replays, independent analyst breakdowns, Apollo-skeptic documentaries.
 Organize your case.
 Rate sources by credibility.
 Everything stays on your iPhone — no account, no cloud, no tracking.

 Download on the App Store